runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_2/README.md

 type.
 K has several builtin data-types, including lists, sets, bags, and maps.  `.Map` is the empty map.

-Compile imp.k and run several programs to see how the configuration is initialized as desired.
+Kompile `imp.k` and run several programs to see how the configuration is initialized as desired.

 Also, compile with the option `--pdf`, to see how configurations are displayed